andreasthoelke/dotvim/help.md

 and: alias python=/opt/homebrew/bin/python3 to use the most current homebrew installed python 3 version as whenever 'python' is called
 You can install Python packages with pip3 install <package> They will install into the site-package directory /opt/homebrew/lib/python3.9/site-packages

+Todo: there is still about the virtual env set in :checkhealth. see https://vi.stackexchange.com/questions/7644/use-vim-with-virtualenv/7654#7654
 ### Pyenv
 https://github.com/pyenv/pyenv-virtualenv/blob/master/README.md
 pyenv versions